Really? There’s a problem with eating too healthfully?

 Anxiety.
 The “Worry Factor”.
 When someone has too much anxiety, or obsessive concern, over what to eat and how that food will affect their health.
 Worrying whether the food may cause/worsen asthma, digestive problems, allergies, cancer, and other illnesses.

 Food Avoidance.
 Removing more and more foods from the diet due to ‘allergies’, without a health professional’s advice or testing.
-In fact, some people with orthorexia may eat only 10 or less “safe” foods every day.
+In fact, some people with orthorexia may eat only 10 or fewer “safe” foods every day.

 Obsessive Food Preparation.
 Irrational concern over how food is prepared, washed, or handled; or the sterilization of utensils.

 Overly Ritualistic when it comes to their diet.
-Taking extraordinary amount of time to shop or prepare food, or needing to have all the control over the buying or preparing of food.
+Taking an extraordinary amount of time to shop or prepare food, or needing to have all the control over the buying or preparing of food.

 Social Isolation.
 When the need to control their food becomes so overwhelming that they can no longer go out to eat or share a meal with friends and family.

-Emotional Impact
+The Emotional Impact of Orthorexia

-Full-blown orthorexia may result in severe disordered thinking and psychological torment.
 Similar to other eating disorders, it can have a serious emotional effect:

-• Increased amount of time thinking about food.
+Increased amount of time thinking about food.

-• Thinking critical thoughts about people who are not following as rigorous a diet.
+Thinking critical thoughts about people who are not following as rigorous a diet.

-• Feelings of pleasure and admiration when able to eat only healthy foods.
+Feelings of pleasure and admiration when able to eat only healthy foods.

-• Avoiding eating food bought or prepared by other people.
+Avoiding eating food bought or prepared by other people.

-• Worsening depression or mood swings.
+Worsening depression or mood swings.

-How to Help
+How to help

-Sometimes, orthorexia is triggered by having an illness or disease that medicine could not cure – so the person becomes fanatical about controlling their diet.
-Or perhaps the person read a convincing book describing how a certain way of eating is the only way to a healthy future.
-Of course a healthy future and figuring out a cure to an illness are good intentions, but the end result for some people may be an intense fear of specific foods and a very restrictive diet.
+Of course, a healthy future and figuring out a cure to an illness are good intentions, but the result for some people may be an intense fear of specific foods and a very restrictive diet.

 You may be met with denial or defensiveness, as people with eating disorders may be scared to ask for help, may not realize they need help, or may even be embarrassed.
 As difficult as it is to see someone suffering, you cannot force them to change – the decision to get help is up to them.
 However, you can let them know that you will be there for him or her, and support them when they’re ready to tackle the problem.

-When they’re ready, a team of health professionals including a doctor, individual or group therapy, and a dietitian will work best to help them regain control of their eating and health.
+When they’re ready, a team of health professionals including a doctor, individual or group therapy, and a registered dietitian will work best to help them regain control of their eating and health.

 Reference and Resources: